gbrough/GettingStartedMachineLearning/Readme.md

 ### How to Study
  - Find your motivation(why)
- - Find some friends to stay motivated (who)
+ - Find some friends to stay motivated (for example, Meetup Who)
- - Express your progress daily and weekly (for example, Meetup/Github/Youtube When & Where)
  - Choose a discipline - machine learning has lots of free resources (What)
+ - Express your progress daily and weekly (for example, Github/Youtube When & Where)
  - Follow a circulum (How)

 ## Top learning resources for machine learning to get you started